zinzy/zinzy.website-v2/_pages/Uses.md

 ### Wellbeing
 - [Nidra Deep Rest Eye Mask with Nosepiece](https://nidragoods.com/collections/sleep-mask-collection/products/nidra-deep-rest-eye-mask-black): I love being able to have my eyes open while I'm wearing a sleep mask, and this lets me do just that.
 I use this when I'm having trouble falling asleep, and won't stop looking at my phone.
 - [Medoes Sleep Mask](https://www.bol.com/nl/nl/p/medoes-luxe-slaapmasker-vrouwen-kinderen-mannen-100-verduisterend/9200000118817210): if I'm very tired and need to get to sleep right away, this mask does the trick.

+### Skin care
+Developing a skincare routine has been one of the sweetest quiet pleasures of my thirties.
+These are the products I use (in that order):
+- Clinique's All About Clean Mild Liquid Facial Soap
+- Lush's toner, Eau Roma Water
+- Clinique's Clarifying Lotion
+- Rituals' The Ritual of Namaste Hyaluronic Acid Natural Booster
+- Bepanthen's Eczema Cream (for the space between my eyebrows)
+- Clinique's All About Eyes
+- Clinique's Dramatically Different Hydrating Jelly Anti-Pollution for my forehead
+- Clinique's Moisture Surge for the rest of my face

+### Hair care
+- Yari's Green Curls Sulfate-Free Moisturizing Shampoo
+- Yari's Green Curls Sulfate-Free Hydrating Conditioner
+- Yari's Green Curls Curl Maker

 ### Music
 - [Piano Chords and Scales](https://apps.apple.com/us/app/piano-chords-and-scales/id714086944)